David Eby: Early life and career

-Eby was born in 1976 in Kitchener, Ontario.
+David Robert Patrick Eby was born in 1976 in Kitchener, Ontario.
 His father, Brian, was a personal injury lawyer and his mother, Laura, was a teacher, and later an elementary school principal.
 The eldest of four children, he has a sister, Meaghan, and two brothers named Matthew and Patrick.
 As a teenager, he took his brother to protest against the treatment of circus elephants.
-He was president of the student council at St. Mary’s High School in his final year.
+He was president of the student council at St. Mary's High School in his final year.

 He studied English at the University of Waterloo and worked for a communications firm after graduation.
 In 2004, he graduated from the Schulich School of Law in Halifax, Nova Scotia.
 He articled for the Department of Justice Canada and was called to the bar in June 2005.

 He worked at Pivot Legal Society from 2005 to 2008 in Vancouver's Downtown Eastside before becoming the executive director of the British Columbia Civil Liberties Association (BCCLA) from 2008 until 2012.
 He is the author of The Arrest Handbook: A Guide to Your Rights, published by the BCCLA.

 He was an adjunct professor of law at the University of British Columbia (UBC) from 2009 to 2013, and also served as president of the Canadian HIV/AIDS Legal Network and as a research associate with the Canadian Centre for Policy Alternatives.